garrandall/popular-music-data/tracks/how-high-redman-method-man.md

 Excuse me as I kiss the sky
 Sing a song of sixpence, a pocket full a rye
 Who the fuck wanna die for their culture
-Stalk the dead body like a vulture, Ticalion, hmm Blacker than your blackest stallion
+Stalk the dead body like a vulture, Ticalion, hm Blacker than your blackest stallion
 Hit your housing projects
 I represent yo Shaolin my nigga